 Today, it’s revitalized and reopened in midcentury mountain style as Route 19 Inn in scenic Maggie Valley, NC, near Waynesville, Cherokee and Asheville.

-Whether you’re looking for a classic hotel room, deluxe creek-side balcony room, 2-room suite or cabin, this roadside motor lodge has you covered.
+Whether you’re looking for a classic hotel room, deluxe creek-side balcony room, 2-room suite, cabin, or cozy camper-style glamping, this roadside motor lodge has you covered.

 It’s the perfect place to recharge before exploring nearby attractions including the Great Smoky Mountains National Park, Blue Ridge Parkway, Cataloochee Ski Area, Harrah’s Cherokee Casino, Wheels Through Time Museum, Tail of the Dragon Road, waterfalls, whitewater rafting, horseback riding, snow skiing and tubing, fishing, shopping, dining and more.